WangZiXubiubiu/SketchMol-v1/README.md

 ### Stage2: Train diffusion model (don't forget load the autoencoder ckpt in yaml)
 	CUDA_VISIBLE_DEVICES=<gpu_ids> python main.py --base configs/ld_molecules/pubchem400w_conditional_various_continuous_32x32x4.yaml -t --gpus 0,
 ### Stage3: Adjust diffusion model (RLME, Provide molecules that do not meet the expectations for fine-tuning the diffusion model. ）
-#### This is the process in the article for physichemical-constrained molecular generation.
+This is the process in the article for physichemical-constrained molecular generation.
 You can adjust this process according to the tasks you expect.
 It is not necessary to integrate external models into the diffusion model; it is sufficient for the external models to provide assessments only.
 ### Stage3.1: Sample some images from the pretrained current model.
 	CUDA_VISIBLE_DEVICES=<gpu_ids> python scripts/sample_diffusion_condition_continuousV2.py -r /path/model.ckpt --conditional_count 40 --condition_type mol_various_validation_from_dataset --proerty_num 3
  	CUDA_VISIBLE_DEVICES=<gpu_ids> python ～/MolScribe-v1/predict_csv.py --model_path ./ckpt_from_molscribe/swin_base_char_aux_200k.pth --image_path path_to_your_generated_csv.csv
 ### Stage3.2: Evaluate properties.
 In this step, we will save poor molecular images into a separate CSV file: (1) completely invalid molecular images, and (2) images that deviate too far from the desired properties.

 	python evaluate/low_quality_image_various_condtion_continuousV2.py # output a csv path containing all the unsuitable ones.
-### Stage3.3: Adjust the diffusion model: paste the csv output from Stage 3.2 into sampled_invalid_image_path in the yaml (dataset class) & finetune the model.
-In the dataloader stage, there is a 30% chance that the dataloader will read problematic molecular images generated from the previous stage. （1）For invalid molecular images, the model adds the label "invalid_mol" in contrast to the "valid_mol" label for valid molecular images.
+### Stage3.3: Adjust the diffusion model.
+Paste the csv output from Stage 3.2 into sampled_invalid_image_path in the yaml (dataset class) & finetune the model.
+In the dataloader stage, there is a 30% chance that the dataloader will read problematic molecular images generated from the previous stage.（1）For invalid molecular images, the model adds the label "invalid_mol" in contrast to the "valid_mol" label for valid molecular images.
 (2) For images that do not meet the conditions, the model adds the label "unmatched_property," in contrast to the "matched_property" label for images that meet the conditions.

 	# add undesired molecular csv into the yaml file
  	###
  	train: